dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 “BaaS” is an acronym for “backend as a service”.
 BaaS companies host their customer’s backend data and provide a number of beneficial features to reduce the amount of server-side code that developers need to write for their mobile applications.

-DreamFactory provides many of the same simplification benefits of BaaS.
-However, since DreamFactory is a solution targeting enterprises, there are some important fundamental differences.
+DreamFactory provides the same simplification benefits of BaaS.
+However, DreamFactory is a solution that targets enterprises.
+Therefore, there are some critical differences between BaaS and DreamFactory:

 * BaaS products are proprietary.
 DreamFactory is open source.
 You can modify the source code if necessary.
 * BaaS companies host your data, but they don’t have a world class data center and millions of marketing dollars to gain enterprise trust.
 In short, enterprises do not trust third-party companies to host their sensitive data.
 DreamFactory does not host your data.
 You host DreamFactory on whatever server infrastructure you prefer, often behind a corporate firewall.